 Scalp cooling can be effective in preventing or reducing the loss of your hair.
 But you won't know how well it will work for you until you try it.

 Scalp cooling only protects the hair on your scalp.
-Body hair - including eyelashes, eyebrows, beards and moustaches, chest hair and pubic hair - may be lost.
+Body hair, including eyelashes, eyebrows, beards and moustaches, chest hair and pubic hair, may still be lost.

-If you’re interested in scalp cooling, discuss this with your doctor or nurse.
+If you’re interested in scalp cooling, discuss it with your doctor or nurse.
 They can advise whether it’s suitable for you.

 This section has been compiled using information from a number of reliable sources, including:

-Floortje Mols, et al. Scalp cooling to prevent chemotherapy-induced hair loss: practical and clinical considerations.
+Floortje, et al. Scalp cooling to prevent chemotherapy-induced hair loss: practical and clinical considerations.
 Support Care Cancer.
 2009.
-17: 181–189.
+17.

-Van Den Hurk C et al Scalp cooling for hair preservation and associated characteristics in 1411 chemotherapy patients - Results of the Dutch Scalp Cooling Registry.
-Acta Oncologica, 2012; 51: 497–504.
+Van Den Hurk, et al. Scalp cooling for hair preservation and associated characteristics in 1,411 chemotherapy patients - Results of the Dutch Scalp Cooling Registry.
+Acta Oncologica.
+2012.
+51.